R3mmurd/Pacman/README.md

-# Pacman: An implementation example.

-This is an simple example that shows how to program graphic games with sprite animations, controlable characters, automatic characters, message sending and screen scrolling.
+# Pacman

+This a remake of the classic game Pacman.

 You may define your own map in a text file (see examples inside Text_Files).
-In order to load your own map you must edit the file current_map.txt and write your file name.
-You must edit sprites.txt in order to specify where pacman and ghosts will appear.
+In order to load your own map, you must edit the file current_map.txt and write your file name.
+You must edit sprites.txt in order to specify where Pacman and ghosts will appear.

-System requirements:

-- GNU/Linux Operating System
+## Requirements

+- C++ v14 or higher
 - Qt5

-FIXME list:
-- Screen scrolling is not working when map is smaller than canvas.

-Author: Alejandro J. Mujica (aledrums@gmail.com).